puppeteer/puppeteer/new-docs/puppeteer.puppeteer.md

 ## Puppeteer class

-The main Puppeteer class Puppeteer module provides a method to launch a Chromium instance.
+The main Puppeteer class Puppeteer module provides a method to launch a browser instance.

 <b>Signature:</b>